codingwithgyan/Weather-app/README.md

 # Weather-app
- Find weather according to city , location , etc.
+ Find weather condition of a city
+ =>weather of current date
+=>Also see weather forecast of seven days